- Python 99.3%

 - Userbot Mode: Bridge channels without needing administrator permissions.

-- Watchdog Protection: Automatic detection and recovery from Userbot connection errors.
+- Watchdog Protection: Automatic detection and recovery from both Userbot and Telegram Bot API polling connection hangs/errors.

 - Login Code Forwarding: Automatic delivery of Telegram login codes to the admin.